 In 2016, West Palm Beach County had more hit-and-run incidents than ever before, and ranked third in the state behind number one Miami-Dade and Broward counties in having the most hit-and-run cases, according to the Florida Highway Patrol.
 If you or your loved one have been injured in these circumstances, know that a skilled West Palm Beach hit-and-run accident lawyer could help you pursue a claim for your deserved compensation.
-Read on to learn more about how a qualified injury attorney could offer you their assistance today.
+Read on to learn more about how a qualified car accident attorney could offer you their assistance today.

 New Penalties from Florida Legislature